-You never get a second chance to make a first impression -- that’s why your homepage is undoubtedly one of the most important web pages on your website.
+You never get a second chance to make a first impression.
+That’s why you need thoughtful homepage design.

-For any given company, the homepage is its virtual front door.
-If a new visitor doesn't like what they see, their knee-jerk reaction is to hit the "back" button.
+When designing your site, think of your homepage as a virtual front door.
+If a new visitor doesn’t like what they see, their knee-jerk reaction is to hit the “back” button.

-A good website clearly answers "Who I am," "What I do," and/or "What can you (the visitor) do here."
-It also resonates with your audience, has a value proposition, calls visitors to action, is optimized for multiple devices, and is always changing to adapt to new design trends.
+A good website clearly explains who you are, what you do, and what visitors can do on your site.
+It also resonates with your audience and has a value proposition.
+Your site should be optimized for multiple devices and updated to adapt to new design trends.

-If you're a well-known brand or company (i.e., Coca-Cola) you may be able to get away with not having to describe who you are and what you do; but the reality is, most businesses still need to answer these questions so that each visitor knows they are in the "right place."
+If you’re a well-known brand or company (i.e., Coca-Cola), you can get away with not having to describe who you are and what you do.
+However, most businesses still need to answer these questions so that each visitor knows they’re in the right place.

 2. The design resonates with the target audience.

-A homepage needs to be narrowly focused -- speaking to the right people in their language.
-The best homepages avoid "corporate gobbledygook," and eliminate the fluff.
+A homepage needs to be narrowly focused — speaking to the right people in their language.
+The best homepages avoid corporate jargon and eliminate fluff.

 3. The design communicates a compelling value proposition.

-When a visitor arrives on your homepage, it needs to compel them to stick around.
-The homepage is the best place to nail your value proposition so that prospects choose to stay on your website and not navigate to your competitors'.
+When a visitor arrives on your homepage, your design needs to compel them to stick around.
+Therefore, the homepage is the best place to nail your value proposition so prospects choose to stay on your website.

 4. The design is optimized for multiple devices.